-a) Market economy c) Market research d) Market analysis b) Market reports business undertakings in the contributes to the creation of the company. gation of the methodological position of individual e market place, which, besides market monitoring, of market transparency and sound business policy 1 1 icularly the business press and the radio / on ertain markets / eg commodities, foreign exchange ting-related information of marketing research.
-It also includes the marketing of the business accounting as a corporate pecific market segment, including the collection of ternal information sources. system with decentralized planning and managing ordinated by markets through the price mechanism.
+, Market economy Market reports c) Market researchd) Market analysis business undertakings in the market contributes to the creation of marke of the company.
+2are reports / particularly the methodological position of individual place, which, besides market monitoring, t transparency and sound business policy the business press and the radio / on rkets / eg commodities, foreign exchange 4 is a branch of marker ting-related information of the resource "and explores a specific marker the needs of those using external information of the needs of those using external information eting research.
+It also includes the marke- ne business accounting as a corporate arket segment, including the collection of ormation sources. ith decentralized planning and managing by markets through the price mechanism.